Data-Management-by-Design/DMbD/workshops/README.md

 ![Example of the simplified ArchiMate motivation modelling used in the workshop](SimpleMotivationExample.svg)

-This simlper subset was used to model the motivations and goals of stakeholders having requirements to the handling of research data at universities during all the workshops.
+This simpler subset was used to model the motivations and goals of stakeholders having requirements to the handling of research data at universities during all the workshops.